 What basic robots can't do so well, however, is autonomously deal with rule exceptions or understand the context.
 On top of that, these bots cannot learn or improve from the information they process because they just handle it without actually understanding its contents.

 This is where intelligent automation technologies come into play to make bots truly aware of their operating environment while also assisting with their self-learning.

-IPA is a "sparkling" combination of RPA tools, machine learning, and cognitive technologies such as computer vision and natural language processing.
+IPA is a "sparkling" combination of RPA tools, machine learning, and technologies for cognitive automation such as computer vision and natural language processing.

 According to Deloitte's 2019 Automation with Intelligence report, the most popular AI solutions involved in intelligent automation strategies were machine learning and predictive algorithms (already implemented by 48% of the respondents), even if deep learning may become the most prominent in the future.

 ML arguably plays the main role due to its ability to unlock a bunch of valuable cognitive skills to augment RPA robots with, such as:

 - Managing unstructured data like images or audio and turning it into more accessible structured data